ibm-cloud-docs/power-iaas/at-events.md

 {:important: .important}
 {:note: .note}

-# {{site.data.keyword.powerSys_notm}} Activity Tracker events
+# {{site.data.keyword.powerSysFull}} activity tracker events
 {: #at_events}

-As a security officer, auditor, or manager, you can use the Activity Tracker service to track how users and applications interact with the {{site.data.keyword.powerSys_notm}} service in {{site.data.keyword.cloud}}.
+As a security officer, auditor, or manager, you can use the **Activity Tracker** service to track how users and applications interact with {{site.data.keyword.powerSysFull}} in the {{site.data.keyword.cloud}}.
 {:shortdesc}

 {{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
 In addition, you can be alerted about actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
-[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
+For more information, see[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).

 ## List of events: Read
 {: #at_actions_read}